chrismaltby/gb-studio-docs/docs/assets/music/music-gbt.md

 | F08                    | 93.75 BPM        | 100 BPM       |
 | F09                    | 83.33 BPM        | 90 BPM        |
 | F0A                    | 75 BPM           | 81.82 BPM     |

-This is not a full table, it's just the top few speeds.
-It's here to highlight some of the speed discrepancies, albeit small to not be very noticeable, with the exception of the values marked with 1.

-You might notice that the value of the F effect, when converted to decimal, is just the speed divisor.
-For instance, F03 divides the BPM by 3 (`750 / 3 = 250`, or `900 / 3 = 300`).

-Because of how GB Studio is set up, a 60hz F05 effect, which would result in 180 BPM in-game, is impossible here.

-*While not in GB Studio, GBT has a flag called `-speed` that will handle BPM differently, which would require F96 effects for every speed, as it won't handle any internal conversions to get the speed closer.
-This is the reason why F01 to F04 require F96 in both modes, there's no equivalent for it in tracker speed.*

-**1. Values marked with 1 require an additional F96 effect for the song to sound closer in speed when converted, or setting the song BPM to 150.** This F96 effect can be removed once you're done with your song, there won't be any difference as GBT ignores this -- It's only here to set the BPM to something closer to the in-game version.